stashapp/stash/ui/v2.5/src/docs/en/JSONSpec.md

     "updated_at": {
       "description": "The time this performers data was last changed in the database.
 Format is YYYY-MM-DDThh:mm:ssTZD", "type": "string"
+    },
+    "details": {
+      "description": "Description of the performer",
+      "type": "string"
     }
   },
   "required": ["name", "ethnicity", "image", "created_at", "updated_at"]